If you’re reading this, you might be a complete beginner or you might be an EPOS pro looking for the right software third or fourth time round.

 At this stage, you’re likely to have accounting software such as Xero or Quickbooks, so you should check what accounting integrations are available with your POS – and whether they cost.
 Integration is important so that your spreadsheets update automatically.

-For payment processing, you can continue using a pay-as-you-go provider like iZettle if you like; but it might become cheaper to enter into a longer term contract with a traditional payments provider such as worldpay or AIB.
-Call us to check which is cheaper based on your processing volumes.
+For payment processing, you can continue using a pay-as-you-go provider like iZettle if you like; but it might eventually work out cheaper to enter into a longer term contract with a traditional payments provider such as worldpay or AIB.
+Call us to check which is more cost-effective based on your processing volumes.

 Gastro-pubs and table-service pubs